-She pushed him off her, realized that he was allowing her to do it.
+She pushed him off her and realized that he was allowing her to do it.
 He was too strong otherwise.
 "No." She got up, hurried away from him, getting to the doors well ahead of him.

 "The doors are locked, Christine."
 His voice wasn't threatening...exactly.
 But it also wasn't giving any quarter.
-The doors were locked, and clearly would stay locked until he was ready to go.
+The doors were locked, and clearly would stay locked until he was ready to go—or she used a medical override, which she suddenly didn't want to do.
 "We need to finish this conversation.
 We can either do it here, or we can do it in your quarters.
 The choice is up to you."

 She sighed.
 "My quarters then."

 He nodded, as if pleased at the change in venue.
 Reaching over, he straightened her uniform just a bit.
 "Computer, turn on lights and unlock doors."
 As he spoke, he moved her to the side.